GitPro10/whatsapp-remove-image-backgroud/README.md

 # whatsapp-remove-image-backgroud
-A script that removes the background of an image and send the image to the client, all in whatsapp using WhatsApp Web App
+A script that removes the background of an image and send the image to the client, all in whatsapp using WhatsApp Web Api

 ## Process
 1. Send an Image to the bot account in whatsapp